-- Tour commences at 3.00pm in the foyer of the City Hotel
+- Tour commences at 1.00pm in the foyer of the City Hotel

 - Welcome Meeting

 - Afternoon orientation walk

+- Museum of Byzantine Culture

 - Light Dinner

-Meeting Point: The tour commences at 3.00pm in the foyer of the City Hotel located in the heart of the city.
-We commence the tour with a short Welcome Meeting, followed by an orientation stroll in the vicinity of our hotel.
+Meeting Point: The tour commences at 1.00pm in the foyer of the City Hotel located in the heart of the city.
+We commence our tour with a short Welcome Meeting, followed by an orientation stroll in the vicinity of our hotel.